savannakearney/final_project/README.md

 Next week, I will try to make fix my JQuery to make my app interactive.
 Hopefully there will be time for that after presentations in class.
 I will then complete the CSS to make my app beautiful.
 I think CSS grid will be very helpful in putting the images and text in the exact spots that I want them on the page.
 However, I'm a little nervous to use it because it's unfamiliar territory and may take some time to learn.

+## Week 3

+This week I finally got my JQuery click functions to toggle hide and show and slide down work.
+Then I finished up my basic CSS such as fonts, background color, margins and padding, and more.
+Then, I tried to figure out CSS grid, and was ultimately unsuccessful.

+This week was overall satisfying because my functions finally do what I want them to.
+However, I was completely unsuccessful in figuring out CSS grid.
+Well, not completely; I did get kind of close, but I would have risked messing up my JQuery by adding more divs to my HTML to get grid to work.
+I've commented out all of the CSS grid that I worked on, which is quite a bit.
+I'll have to work on that for the Monday deadline.

+By Monday, I hope to make my media query work so that my page is responsive for desktop and mobile.
+I'd also like to make CSS grid work to polish up the overall style of the page, although it is functional and not bad looking with just regular CSS.